TedAlden/antique-web-app/README.md

 The goal of this coursework project was to deliver only a 'minimum-viable product' for an antique dealer.
 The focus was instead on the security features of the web application, as detailed below.

-### Password policies
+### Password security

-- Password entropy
-- Encrypted storage of passwords
+- "Strong" passwords required
+- Passwords are hashed in the database
-- Salted passwords
+- Salted password hashes
+- Password recovery feature

+### Authentication

+- User account management (Register, login, change password or email, delete account)
+- Email verification required for registration
+- 2 factor authentication via Google Authenticator
 - Security questions
-- Password recovery
+- Captchas

-### Authentication

-- User identity management (Registration, Login, Change password, Change email, Delete account)
-- Email verification for registration
-- 2 factor authentication for login using PIN (via Email or Google Authenticator)

-### Vulnerability and common attack coverage
+### Vulnerability protection

 - SQL injection
 - XSS
 - CSRF
 - File upload
-- Brute force attack (Limit number of login attempts)
+- Brute force attack (Limited number of login attempts)
 - Botnet attack (Captcha required for login or signup)
-- Dictionary attack (Require stronger passwords)
+- Dictionary attack (strong passwords are required)
-- Rainbow table attack (Salted passwords)
+- Rainbow table attack (Passwords are salted)